davidelan/ci-p1-spiritual/README.md

 ## Design

 -   ### Imagery
     -   The three images slected for the 3 pages (two as background image and one as the page image) were chosen because they portray persons who engage in yoga activities and they are therefore eye-catching and inviting for the visitor.
 The sun and the moon associated with Yoga and Meditation in both the index and classes page gives a more pleasent and maybe spiritual look to the pages.

+-   ### Colour Scheme
+    -   The main scheme of the web site is a combination of background colour pink rgb(247, 197, 204) and gray #59606d for the fonts colour.
+There are a few exeptions in which a darker version of the gray was used #4b525e for a better contrast.
+The colors were chosen by me trying to convey a sense of calmness and relaxation which are typically associated with Yoga and Meditation.